vi-lt/Automation-Test-Project/README.md

 # Documentation
 ### Introduction
 This is my frist time that I have investigated and used **MarkDown**.
-If have any problem with this documentation please ignore.
+If have any problem with this documentation please contact to me.

 ### Menu of Documentation
 <ol>
   <li>Installation</li>
   <li>How to run test case</li>
   <li>How to run report</li>
+  <li>Interpret the test results</li>
   <li>Referrence Document</li>
 </ol>